aroberge/reeborg-docs/src/en/basics/bugs.rst

 #.
 Reeborg's steering mechanism is not handled properly by Reeborg's
    program: it can only turn left.
-The maker of Reeborg, once again, claims that this is a feature as it present you with an opportunity to learn about functions.
+The maker of Reeborg, once again, claims that this is a feature as it present you with an opportunity to learn about **functions**.
 Reeborg disagrees.
 You will soon learn how to program a *workaround solution*, enabling Reeborg to turn right, although in a wasteful fashion.
 Much later, you will learn how to truly fix Reeborg so that it can turn right just as easily as it can